stephencweiss/stephencharlesweiss.com/content/blog/2019-09-23/tutorial-even-more-basic-react-app.md

 <script src="./App.js"></script>
 ```

-That’s it.
-We’ve now rendered a React App without `npm`, without `webpack`, and without embedding the Javascript in the HTML.
+That's it.
+We've now rendered a React App without `npm`, without `webpack`, and without embedding the Javascript in the HTML.

-At this point we’ve written a _pure_ React app.
+At this point we've written a _pure_ React app.
 No tools.
 No npm.
 No bundles.
 We could keep going like this too.
 Though, I find the tools helpful.
 For more on that see my other walkthrough, Getting A Basic React App Up and Running<sup>1</sup>.

 # Resources